ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 * The RFC clearly documents security considerations applying to all or a significant subset of subtypes.

-* At the minimum, one subtype is described.
+* At the minimum, one subtype (not including a potential 'example' subtype) is described.
 A top-level type without any subtype serves no purpose.
-Please note that the 'example' top-level describes a subtype 'example'.
+The only exception is the 'example' top-level type, which disallows registration of subtypes.

 ### Additional Considerations